 Paul—along with many other Biblical heroes—discovered the antidote to fear: faith in Christ!
 In other words, when you realize that God is in total control of your life, fear will be banished, for "perfect love drives out fear" (1 John 4:18).
 In Acts 18:1-17, we see how God strengthened Paul at a time when discouragement could have defeated him.

 When you realize that God is in total control of your life, fear will be banished.

-First, God provided Paul with godly friends.
-Aquila and Priscilla came to Corinth from Rome because the Emperor Claudius made a declaration that all Jews, whether they were Christian Jews or not, must leave the city of Rome.
-By God's providence, they ended up in Corinth -- at the same time as Paul.
+Firstly, God provided Paul with godly friends.
+Aquila and Priscilla came to Corinth from Rome because Emperor Claudius made a declaration that all Jews, whether they were Christian Jews or not, must leave the city of Rome.
+By God's providence, they ended up in Corinth.

-Second, God blessed Paul's faithfulness.
-Despite the havoc that ensued following his uncompromised preaching of the Gospel and its reception from the hard hearts of the Corinthian crowd, God sustained Paul and blessed his faithfulness as a Jewish leader and his family came to Christ.
+Secondly, God blessed Paul's faithfulness.
+Despite the havoc that ensued following his uncompromised preaching of the Gospel and its poor reception by the Corinthian crowd, God sustained Paul and blessed his faithfulness as a Jewish leader and his family came to Christ.